ao-labs/spacebar-contract/docs/SpaceshipUniverse1.md

 ## SpaceshipUniverse1

 Spaceship NFT for Spacebar Universe 1
-This contract introduces the concept of "Active Ownership", where the user must fulfill certain conditions to gain full ownership of a spaceship NFT.
+This contract introduces the concept of "Active Ownership", wherein the user must fulfill certain conditions to gain full ownership of a spaceship NFT.
 Until these conditions are met, the spaceship is locked and cannot be transferred.
-For above purpose, this contract implements ERC5192.
+For the above purpose, this contract implements ERC5192.
-Additionally, the Space Factory reserves the right to burn the spaceship under specific conditions (to be defined).
+Additionally, the Space Factory reserves the right to burn the spaceship under specific conditions (to be defined later).
-The total circulating supply (minted - burned) is limited, and this limit is maintained in the Space Factory contract.
+The total circulating supply (minted minus burned) is limited.

 ### MAX_SPACESHIP_UNIVERSE1_CIRCULATING_SUPPLY